 - 3. Enrollment Period.
 In keeping with standards established by the Council on Social Work Education (CSWE), all trainees admitted to the CWEB program will be required to complete their degree programs in not more than two calendar years beyond the completion of their junior academic year as defined by the school in which they are enrolled.
 All trainees admitted to the CWEL program will be required to complete their degree programs in not more than four calendar years from the date of their first classes. - 4.
-2018-2019 Enrollment Goals.
-For the 2018-2019 academic year, it will be the goal of the Department and the University to enroll approximately ninety (90) full-time and part-time students distributed among the schools participating in the CWEB program.
-For the 2018-2019 academic year, it will be the goal of the Department and the University to enroll approximately one hundred and eighty-two (182) graduate (CWEL) students distributed among the schools participating in the CWEL program.
-These full-time and part-time CWEL students will include those continuing their studies from prior admissions during the 2015-2016, 2016-2017 and 2017-2018 academic years.
+2023-2024 Enrollment Goals.
+For the 2023-2024 academic year, it will be the goal of the Department and the University to enroll approximately ninety (90) full-time students distributed among the schools participating in the CWEB program.
+For the 2023-2024 academic year, it will be the goal of the Department and the University to enroll approximately one hundred and eighty (180) graduate (CWEL) students distributed among the schools participating in the CWEL program.
+These full-time and part-time CWEL students will include those continuing their studies from prior admissions during the 2020-2021, 2021-2022 and 2022-2023 academic years.
 The Department and the University may also consider recruiting one doctoral-level student as part of a pilot program.